-- 0800-1000 acknowledge and action radiology and microbiology results. - Screen incoming patients looking for ways to add value to their journey by: - Initiating Pathology and Radiology - Cherry Picking the 'Easy Disposition' patients: - Direct to OBS ward - Direct Inpatient Admissions - Direct discharges from WR - Get patients off the ramp as much as possible via 'Fit to Sit' + Hot swaps. - All patients should have ECNC added as the Senior doctor and should have a brief Clinical notes entry put in by the ECNC Consultant. - JMOs who pick up patients seen by the ECNC Consultant still need to run the patient by their team leader. - JMOs are not allowed to see patients out the front or use the Phlebomomist.
+- Screen incoming patients looking for ways to add value to their journey by: - Initiating Pathology and Radiology - Cherry Picking the 'Easy Disposition' patients: - Direct to OBS ward - Direct Inpatient Admissions - Direct discharges from WR - Get patients off the ramp as much as possible via 'Fit to Sit' + Hot swaps. - All patients should have ECNC added as the Senior doctor and should have a brief Clinical notes entry put in by the ECNC Consultant. - JMOs who pick up patients seen by the ECNC Consultant still need to run the patient by their team leader. - JMOs are not allowed to see patients out the front or use the Phlebotomist.